-This Strategy takes a two-track approach to addressing microplastic pollution in California: (1) pursue solutions the state can take now while the scientific knowledge of microplastics further develops (Chapter 2A: Solutions); and (2) continue to invest in and advance scientific knowledge of microplastics to inform and refine future solutions (Chapter 2B: Science).
+The Statewide Microplastics Strategy takes a two-track approach to addressing microplastic pollution in California: (1) pursue solutions the state can immediately take while scientific knowledge of microplastics further develops (Chapter 2A: Solutions); and (2) continue to invest in and advance scientific knowledge of microplastics to inform and refine future solutions (Chapter 2B: Science).
 These two paths, taken together, reinforce and enhance each other.
 Immediate actions allow the state to move with the urgency this moment calls for, while future solutions are made possible only by advancing scientific knowledge.
 Jointly, this two-track approach empowers California to address microplastic pollution and reduce particulate loading of microplastics in a comprehensive manner.

-Two-Track Approach:
+Two Track Approach: